Estimated reading time: 6 minutes

 Though AI rules the industry this decade, we must do the leg work to increase our knowledge.

-Another challenge is ensuring that the corporate training program aligns with the overall studying culture and the big picture of the organization.
+Another challenge is ensuring that the corporate training program aligns with the overall studying culture.

-When designing an elearning course, consider the learning objective, bigger picture, and incorporate best practices from the industry.
+When designing an elearning course, consider the educational intent, bigger picture, and incorporate best practices from the industry.

-It may involve mixing training techniques and formats, like infographics and simulations.
-Also, ensure all learners can access and engage with the content.
+It involves mixing training techniques and formats, like infographics and simulations.
+Also, make sure all learners can access and engage with the content.

 Mobile modules and apps are necessary for modern learners who prefer to learn while on the go.